cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 To submit a pull request:

 1. Fork the repository.
+2. Create feature branch extending from the `main` branch.
-2. Modify the source and focus on the specific change you are contributing.
+3. Modify the source and focus on the specific change you are contributing.
 If you reformat all the code, it is hard for reviewers to focus on your specific change.
-3. **Ensure that local tests pass**.
+4. **Ensure that local tests pass**.
-4. Make commits to your fork using clear commit messages.
+5. Make commits to your fork using clear commit messages.
-5. Submit a pull request against the `develop` branch and answer any default questions in the pull request interface.
+6. Submit a pull request against the `develop` branch and answer any default questions in the pull request interface.

 > [!IMPORTANT]
 > You must validate that the CasC bundle source control management (SCM) tool is pointing to the `develop` branch.